Join a science adventure. Get up-close and personal with Oregon's geology, history, and ecosystems through one of our expert-led tours.

 SUMMER EXCURSIONS

-Cost is $60 per person, and $45 for MNCH members.
+Cost varied by excursion.
 Space is limited and preregistration is required.
-Transportation from the museum and back, admission to museum, snacks, and water will be provided.
+Transportation from the museum and back, admission fees, snacks, and water will be provided.
 BYO lunch.

 Questions?
 Email mnchvisitorservices@uoregon.edu